-Though the term is thrown around in business circles with relative frequency, a straightforward definition of ‘virtual assistant’, and what they can provide a business or individual remains elusive to many.
-In an age when virtual assistants may be confused with artificially intelligent bots with limited capabilities, it’s important to understand that virtual assistants are very much human, and capable of handling a host of business-related tasks that can save you invaluable chunks of time and money.
+Though the term is thrown around in business circles with relative frequency, a straightforward definition of “virtual assistant” and what they can provide a business or individual remains elusive to many.
+In an age when virtual assistants may be confused with artificially intelligent bots with limited capabilities, it’s important to understand that virtual assistants are very much human and capable of handling a host of business-related tasks that can save you invaluable chunks of time and money.

 What Exactly is a Virtual Assistant?

-While ‘virtual assistant’ is a broad term that encompasses anything from a retired expert in the financial field to somebody who is well-versed in handling an array of administrative tasks, there are common tasks that virtual assistants tend to be capable of handling with proficiency.
+While ‘virtual assistant’ is a broad term that encompasses anything from a retired expert in the financial field to somebody who is well-versed in handling an array of administrative tasks, there are everyday tasks that virtual assistants tend to be capable of handling with proficiency.
 The marketplace of virtual assistants is growing and specializing daily, but some common trends in the hiring of virtual assistants have been well-established.

-Typically, virtual assistants have about five years’ experience in an office setting, often as a paralegal, office manager, administrative assistant, and other similar positions.
+Typically, virtual assistants have about five years’ experience in an office setting, often as a paralegal, office manager, administrative assistant, and as other similar positions.
 Still, a virtual assistant’s qualification may come from being experienced as a virtual assistant, so consider references and experience on a case-by-case basis when finding the right fit for you or your business.

-Many virtual assistants specialize in tasks which all businesses need, but which they cannot handle in-house or would rather delegate to an off-site contractor who is more than capable of doing the job on a long-term basis.
+Many virtual assistants specialize in tasks which all businesses need, but which they cannot handle in-house or would instead delegate to an off-site contractor who is more than capable of doing the job on a long-term basis.
 Anybody who feels that time constraints are limiting their ability to focus on the progression of their business or career is a prime candidate for hiring a virtual assistant.
 Often, solo practitioners and small businesses are in the greatest need of the skills which a virtual assistant provides.

-Some of the administrative tasks that a virtual assistant will be expected to handle by their client include organization and maintenance of contact lists, spreadsheets, and calendars which need regular updating, transcription and correspondence on behalf of the client, bookkeeping such as billing and accounting, blasting e-mails including newsletters, and responding to client inquiries.
+Some of the administrative tasks that a virtual assistant will be expected to handle by their client include organization and maintenance of contact lists, spreadsheets, and calendars which need regular updating, transcription, and correspondence on behalf of the client, bookkeeping such as billing and accounting, blasting e-mails including newsletters, and responding to client inquiries.
 For the administration of these tasks, VA’s can expect a market rate of approximately $20 – $45 per hour depending on their experience and the client’s budget.
 Some virtual assistants, especially those that are offshore, may be available at far lower rates.
 For businesses seeking a remote assistant, consider that the idea of an all-powerful ‘super virtual assistant’ may not be as realistic as one would like.
 Most virtual assistants specialize in a fixed arena of tasks and should only be hired to work within that skillset, so consider that hiring two or more VA’s may be worth the money, and can still be cheaper than the cost of hiring one full-time assistant.

-For small businesses and sole proprietors, consider the hiring of a general virtual assistant, or GVA, before embarking on your business’s strategic vision.
+For small businesses and sole proprietors, consider hiring a general virtual assistant, or GVA, before embarking on your business’s strategic vision.
 These GVA’s come well-versed in fulfilling the benefits that a full-time administrative assistant would provide, and can serve as the time-saving assistant that any business or individual needs to get their brand off the ground.

 Why Small Businesses and Individual Contractors are Ripe for a Virtual Assistant

-The ability for a virtual assistant to work at an off-site location and provide their own equipment means that your office will be less crowded, and you won’t have to worry about adding another computer, phone, and other expenses to the balance sheet.
-Even though they will rarely, if ever, be present in the office, a quality virtual assistant will be available for correspondence whenever you need them.
+The ability for a virtual assistant to work at an off-site location and provide their equipment means that your office will be less crowded, and you won’t have to worry about adding another computer, phone, and other expenses to the balance sheet.
+Even though they will rarely if ever, be present in the office, a quality virtual assistant will be available for correspondence whenever you need them.
 Of course, reasonable work hours apply to virtual assistants just as they do full-time employees, but your business is unlikely to be taken advantage of by client-dependent virtual assistants.
 And, if they are unresponsive or you find their services to be inadequate, their status as an individual contractor means that finding a replacement is not as costly as it would be for a full-time assistant.